bids-standard/bids-website/docs/blog/posts/2023-05-25-steering_group_minutes.md

    </td>
    <td>
     <p>
-     1. What is your vision for derivatives? (a vision is the non technical expression of what you want it to do, e.g. I can see output X being reused across labs for Y or output X can be easily reused by ML experts)
+     1. What is your vision for derivatives? (a vision is the non technical expression of what you want it to do, for example I can see output X being reused across labs for Y or output X can be easily reused by ML experts)
     </p>
     <p>
      2. There is 2 views on derivatives: A. it should store the outcome of a pipeline + share code B. it should document every steps, and thus store every step.